GRTC Pilot Program

 The program will operate as a pilot for the upcoming academic year — Aug.
 1, 2018 through July 31, 2019.
 The Campus Connector will continue to provide intracampus transportation service with existing stops through the end of the year.
 However, beginning in spring 2019, the service will transition to an ‘express’ route.
 Shuttles to the remote parking facilities (A, I, M, R lots) will continue to service these locations as normal.

-Download the Monroe Park and MCV Campus Bus Map
+View a campus map of Connector Express, Pulse and Route 5 stops: Monroe Park and MCV Campus Bus Map

 Initially, as a VCU, VCU Health System or Virginia Premier student or employee you will simply present your VCU-, VCU Health System- or Virginia Premier-issued ID card to the bus driver upon boarding.
 We will transition to new cards for riding GRTC buses, which will be distributed late in the fall semester or early in the spring semester in 2019.